|

 May the peace of God settle over every woman who receives this word.
 May His strength rise in the places where yours has grown thin.
 May His wisdom guide every decision you must make in the days ahead.
 And may His presence remind you that you are never walking alone.
 I speak grace over your homes, clarity over your minds, and rest over your spirits.
 May the Lord carry you in the places where you can no longer carry yourself.

-Submitted by Jacque Fielder, BTh/MCC
+Jacque Fielder, BTh/MCC

 Sr. Pastor,